 Acquisition in 2008

-Shenzhen Goldway Industrial is a manufacturer specializing in medical equipment, particularly multi-parameter patient monitors, fetal monitors, and digital video colposcopes.
-The company is dedicated to the development, manufacture, sales, and servicing of these devices, which are designed to monitor patients effectively.
-Its product offerings include respiratory and anesthetic medical equipment that have received FDA approval.
-Utilizing innovative technologies such as LED light sources, auto-focusing capabilities, electronic green filters, and image management workstations, Shenzhen Goldway aims to provide hospitals, ambulances, and nursing care units in the Chinese healthcare market with cost-effective medical solutions.
+Shenzhen Goldway Industrial is a manufacturer specializing in medical equipment, particularly focusing on multi-parameter patient monitors, fetal monitors, and digital video colposcopes.
+The company is dedicated to the development, production, sales, and service of these devices, which are designed to enhance patient monitoring in various healthcare settings.
+Shenzhen Goldway's products, including advanced respiratory and anesthetic equipment, are FDA approved and incorporate innovative technologies such as LED light sources, auto-focusing capabilities, electronic green filters, and sophisticated image management workstations.
+These devices are primarily distributed to the Chinese healthcare market, providing hospitals, ambulances, and nursing care units with cost-effective solutions for patient care.

 Acquisition in 2008